PostHog/posthog.com/contents/blog/the-posthog-array-1-13-0.md

 We're happy to announce that PostHog is now available as a destination on Segment.

-Our friends at Segment have built a platform that works as an integrated data pipeline to facilitate the entire data collection and analysis process for your product.
+Our friends at Segment have built a platform that works as an integrated data pipeline to pull in all your customer data.
+It's a cool way to combine PostHog with ie Google Analytics or Salesforce data.

 If you're already a Segment user, check us out on their [Destination Catalog](https://segment.com/docs/connections/destinations/catalog/).
 Otherwise, if you're dealing with multiple tools for data collection and analysis, consider using [Segment](https://segment.com/)!
+They have a generous [startup scheme too](https://segment.com/industry/startups/), like us.

 ### [Quicker access to everything](https://github.com/PostHog/posthog/pull/1265)